CryptoExperts/bpr-boolean-fhe/README.md

 - The folder `aes` contains the implementation of the algorithms presented in Section 5 splitting a Boolean circuits into evaluable Boolean functions.
 Also, these algorithms are applied to the use-case of AES presented at the end of the paper.

 - The folder `implementations_crypto_primitives` contains our fork of the library `tfhe-rs` (https://github.com/zama-ai/tfhe-rs).
+We developed the module `src/gadget` to implement our framework.
 It also contains the implementations we present in Section 6 of the paper.

+The necessary Python libraries to use the notebooks are specified in `requirements.txt`.
+It is recommended to use a virtual environment.